feynon/carlosbecker.com/content/post/2015-03-02-processes.md

-That said, I would like to recommend you something: as a team member, doesn't matter in which role, think twice before adding that new "simple process" to your already existing set of processes.
+That said, I would like to recommend you something: as a team member, doesn't matter in which role, think twice before adding that new "simple process" to your existing set of processes.
 Do a root cause analysis of the problem, find the real issue and act on that.
 Maybe you can also do that in the already created processes and find if there is something that can be removed.
 Do a "clean code" in your processes.
 Sometimes the